-  Consciously choosing behavior and strategically altering team and organization culture takes discipline.
+Consciously choosing behavior and strategically altering team, organization and project culture takes discipline.
 Change agents take on the job of modeling behavior until others do, too, or creating new approaches to scheduling or other processes and getting others to buy in.
 They know that “being the change” drives change.

 How do you adjust the tone and dynamics of team communications?
 By remembering that people are geared to frame their reactions around your actions.